Charlotte Amalie of Hesse-Wanfried

 Princess Charlotte Amalie of Hesse-Wanfried (8 March 1679 in Wanfried – 18 February 1722 in Paris) was a Princess consort of Transylvania as the wife of Francis II Rákóczi.
 She was born the daughter of Charles, Landgrave of Hesse-Wanfried, ruler of Hesse-Wanfried and his second wife, Countess Alexandrine Juliane of Leiningen-Dagsburg (1651–1703).

 Life

 Charlotte Amalia was born as the eldest child of Charles of Hesse-Wanfried, Alexandrine and his second wife Alexandrine Juliane of Leiningen-Dagsburg (1651–1703).
-Charlottes maternal grandparents were Count Emich XIII of Leiningen and Dorothea of Waldeck-Wildungen.
+Charlotte's maternal grandparents were Count Emich XIII of Leiningen and Dorothea of Waldeck-Wildungen.

-Since her parents had been married previously she had three half-siblings on her fathers side and from her mothers first marriage to George III, Landgrave of Hesse-Itter she had two half-sisters, Eleanore and Magdalene Sibylle.
+Since her parents had been married previously she had three half-siblings on her father's side and from her mother's first marriage to George III, Landgrave of Hesse-Itter she had two half-sisters, Eleanore and Magdalene Sibylle.
 She also had several full siblings.
 The relationship between her parents were said to be happy and she grew up in a harmonious family.